project-nos/spryker-twig-code-sniffer/README.md

 ### Coding Standard

-This package attempts to mimic the [official coding standard](https://twig.symfony.com/doc/3.x/coding_standards.html).
+This package attempts to mimic the [official coding standard](https://twig.symfony.com/doc/3.x/coding_standards.html) with the following exceptions:

+* One (and only one) space before and after the | (pipe) operator.

 ## License